 What most people don’t realize is that a very small percentage of the seeds that a plant produces actually make it to adulthood – often no more than 1%.
 Life is indeed a challenge, and the chance that a seed will land in a spot where it gets the right amount of moisture and space to germinate, and then make it through all the trials of youth to adulthood, is rare.
 No wonder most people have little success when they simply toss some seeds into an unmanaged area.

-In urban and suburban areas, where much of the native vegetation has been removed, seed bombs can be used to reintroduce seeds of some of Maine’s indigenous plants to help re-establish native populations.
-Below I will explain how to make native seed bombs and recommend which species are likely to be successful with this kind of guerrilla seed sowing.
+In urban and suburban areas, where much of the native vegetation has been removed, seed balls can be used to reintroduce seeds of some of Maine’s indigenous plants to help re-establish native populations.
+Below I will explain how to make native seed balls and recommend which species are likely to be successful with this kind of guerrilla seed sowing.

 Sunny and Moist Soils